Will the application deadline be extended?

 What international study program opportunities are available?

 The University of Minnesota Law School offers a wide selection of semester exchange programs, and maintains study-exchange relationships with at least nine foreign universities.
 Students can also study abroad through other ABA-accredited law school programs if approved by the Dean of Students.
-Click here for more information.
+Study Abroad has more information.

 Tell me about the University of Minnesota Law Library.

 The University of Minnesota Law Library is one of the largest law libraries in the United States.
 Students have access to the Law Library 24 hours per day.
-Visit http://library.law.umn.edu.
+Visit the Law Library site.

 Tell me about the law clinics at the Law School.

 The University of Minnesota Law School boasts one of the largest and most admired clinical programs of any law school in the country.
 After completing first-year courses, students at the Law School are permitted to represent clients under the State of Minnesota’s Student Practice Rule.
 Supervision is provided by our experienced clinical faculty.
-Click here for a full list of our clinics and their features.
+See a full list of our clinics and their features.

 What concentrations does the Law School offer?

-Business Law, Civil Litigation, Criminal Justice, Environmental & Energy Law, Health Law & Bioethics, Human Rights Law, Intellectual Property & Technology Law, International Law, and Labor & Employment Law.
-For full information, click here.
+Business Law, Civil Litigation, Criminal Justice, Environmental & Energy Law, Family Law, Health Law & Bioethics, Human Rights Law, Immigration Law, Intellectual Property & Technology Law, International Law, and Labor & Employment Law.
+Full information is available at Concentrations.

 Do you offer summer classes?

 Yes.
 The University of Minnesota Law School offers a limited selection of summer classes each year.
 The maximum course load for the summer is 8 credits.
-Click here for a course schedule and more information.
+A course schedule and more information can be found on the Summer Session page.

-Do you offer a part-time or night program?
+Do you offer a part-time or evening program?

-No. We have only a full-time day program.
-Limited classes (some offered at night) are also available during the summer.
+No. We have only a traditional full-time day program.

 Do you have on-campus housing for law students or other recommendations?